meriturva/Hangfire.PerformContextAccessor/README.md

 Use
 -------------
-A simple job that just inject a service and use it.
+A simple job that just injects a service and uses it.

 ```csharp
 using Sample.Service;